 - Carry a spare wallet or purse with a small amount of cash ($10-12) and some expired or dummy credit cards (can use this to hand over to thieves if necessary).

-- Depending on your destination, consider carrying a cheap phone with minimal to protect your data on your smartphone (protects you from hackers or thieves).
+- Depending on your destination, a business traveller needs to consider carrying a cheap phone with minimal to protect your data on your smartphone (protects you from hackers or thieves).

 - Check your policy for inclusions before engaging in activities (e.g. are you covered for riding on a scooter/moped).